B2B vs. B2C. What are the differences between a Business to Business (B2B) and a Business to Consumer (B2C) platform?

 Usually, a B2C website has as a primary goal the immediate conversion.
 In the case of a B2B website, we usually focus on a long-term contractual relationship with our clients.

 In most cases, until you sign a B2B contract, your customers will check your offer and the provided services by two or three times.
-They will even ask you more details.
+They will even ask you for more details.

 B2B transactions, especially when we talk about the first contact, differ from B2C transactions because of the implications they have.